 At Kardinia International College, a lot of effort goes into ensuring new Year 7 students receive a warm and enthusiastic welcome as they enter the secondary years.
 With the full support of their teachers and peers, even the most nervous of newcomers can feel prepared to weather the challenges of high school.

 Kardinia International College is a K-12 educational, non-denominational, independent school situated on 52 acres of spacious grounds in Bell Post Hill, Geelong.
-The College was founded in 1996 with fewer than 100 students, and its population has now grown to nearly 1900 students from Kinder to Year 12.
+The College was founded in 1996 with fewer than 100 students, and has now grown to nearly 1900 students from Kinder to Year 12.

 Kardinia is an International Baccalaureate World School offering the IB at the PYP (Primary Years Programme) and DP (Diploma Programme) levels, and the VCE (Victorian Certificate of Education).